 CARS.COM — When it comes to car seats, one size fits few.
 To ensure the family vehicle accommodates both mom and pop, cars have offered adjustable front seats since the early days.
 These days, even the cheapest economy vehicles have seats that employ cranks and levers to allow a surprising number of movements, while luxury cars have veritable command centers that ensure total support for your every muscle.

 Now there are more controls than ever.
 Case in point: A $24,000 Volkswagen Passat comes standard with a 12-way power seat, which begs the question: How the heck can a seat move 12 different ways?
 Armed with a camera and the sort of posture only a 13-hour work day can produce, we set out at the Chicago Auto Show to find out.

-We checked dozens of cars, with prices ranging from $13,000 to more than $100,000.
+We checked dozens of vehicles, with prices ranging from $13,000 to more than $100,000.
 Our goal: Document all the ways a seat can be adjusted and see if there’s a point at which it does too many things.

 Here’s what we found.

 In the ballgame of car seats, these are the 400-level bleachers.
 The Toyota Tacoma pickup truck takes bottom “honors,” as Toyota saw fit to leave a basic — really basic — single-cab model among its spiffier TRD siblings at Chicago’s McCormick Place.
 Crank windows and plastic bumpers weren’t the only order of the day: The Tacoma’s bench seat adjusts exactly two ways — forward and backward.
 The backrest, here and in some other bench-seat pickups, is fixed.